 Campers participate in many fun summer activities adapted to accomodate their needs, including hiking, arts and crafts, canoeing, team sports, camp olympics, swimming, yoga and drama.

 At Camp Take Hold, children and teens gain a better understanding of their condition, strengths and self-worth.

-The cost of Camp Take Hold is $725.
+The cost of Camp Take Hold is $750 for campers, $550 for counselors-in-training.
 Need based scholarships are available and payment plans can be arranged.
 Please contact Brainy Camps for more information.